boto3 and boto

 file_key_2.set_contents_from_filename('this_script.py')

-# Getting a list of objects in the bucket
+# Getting a list of objects in a bucket

 keys_list=bucket.list()